dfcastellanos/MEPLS/doc/tutorial/step5.md

 the duration of the creep simulation (but it if reaches the stationary state, it won't change anymore).
-Thus, although the results are similar to @ref Step4, here we have built a model much more powerful, which provides us with a great insight into the effects of a material's thermal and mechanical history on its brittle or ductile response.
+Thus, although the results are similar to @ref Step4, here we have built a model much more powerful, which provides us with a great insight into the effects of a material's thermal and mechanical history on its brittle or ductile response when strain is applied.